OctoMap/octomap/octomap/README.txt

 INSTALLATION:
 ############################

  * Note: skip to the end if you want to use OctoMap in ROS! *

 Build the complete project by changing into the "build" directory and running cmake:

+        cd build
 	cmake ..

 Type "make" to compile afterwards.
 This will create all CMake